jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

 * The above example showed the *worst case scenario* for this specific bubble sort idea

-    * Theis specific case is where the list is in reverse order
+    * This case here is where the list is in reverse order
     * But the true worst case scenario is when the smallest element is at the wrong end